Welcome, Guest ( Login )

 Grows To: 3-6'H x 3-6'W

-Outdoor Light: Light shade, Filtered shade, Bright shade, Shade, Cool AM or filtered sunlight
+Outdoor Light: Light shade, Filtered shade, Bright shade, Shade, Cool morning sun, Cool filtered sun

 Clusters of maroon to purple, lightly fragrant flowers are produced in early spring among the newly emerging, beautifully and heavily variegated creamy yellow, bronze, and green new growth that matures to cream, white, and green.
 The Variegated Five-Leaf Akebia is an adaptable and vigorous, twining, semi-evergreen to deciduous vine with few pest or disease issues.
 Even though it is variegated it readily tolerates full sun conditions.
 Provide an average moist, well-drained, fertile soil and is tolerant of periodic drought once fully established.
 If cross-pollinated by another Akebia with different genetics, such as a seedling or different cultivar of Akebia quinata, it may produce 3-4" long purplish fruit.
 Hand pollination may be required to ensure good fruit set.
 The foliage alone is beautiful enough to make this plant worthy of a spot in the garden on a sturdy fence, trellis, or arbor.
 Item# 12049